frankiejarrett/woocommerce-restrict-categories/readme.txt

 == Screenshots ==

-1. Restrict access to categories with a single checkbox and password
-2. Whitelist roles and users to automatically grant them access without requiring a password
+1. Whitelist roles and users to automatically grant them access without requiring a password
-3. Users are prompted to unlock restricted content before viewing
+2. Users are prompted to unlock restricted content before viewing

 == Changelog ==